Luzkan/smells/content/smells/fallacious-comment.md

 ---
-slug: "fallacious-comment"
+slug: 'fallacious-comment'
 meta:
   last_update_date: 2022-04-19
-  title: "Fallacious Comment"
+  title: 'Fallacious Comment'
-  cover: "/logos/logo-text-2560x1280.png"
+  description: "A comment that was true once but now lies.
+The code changed, the comment didn't, and there's no linter that catches the drift."
   known_as:
     - Comment
     - Attribute Signature and Comment are Opposite
     - Method Signature and Comment are Opposite
 categories:
-  expanse: "Within"
+  expanse: 'Within'
   obstruction:
     - Lexical Abusers
   occurrence: